 Moving on to Trevor Paglen’s work is like moving from ghost work to ghost eyes.

-After being kind of overwhelmed by Paglen’s deep research and revelation of the myth of neutrality, we meet social activist Chris Toepfer in Hito Steyerl’s installation The City of Broken Dreams.
+After being kind of overwhelmed by Paglen’s deep research and revelation of the myth of neutrality, we meet social activist Chris Toepfer in Hito Steyerl’s installation The City of Broken Windows.

 Yes, Toepfer is a war veteran who has dedicated his life, post-Iraq, to social work and helping people in traditionally underserved neighborhoods.
 Steyerl met him and, in thinking about this piece, arrived at this idea as a metaphor for a society in which technology facilitates the interests of the rich and powerful and ignores the interests of the underprivileged.

 On one hand, you have this short video that follows Chris Toepfer around and documents his restorative work, which is painting.
 So the videos are presented on easels, which is an important detail because, of course, it speaks to the historical trope of painting as a window to another world, as well as a restorative measure against social injustice.
 Chris Toepfer’s activities directly tried to counteract the “broken window” theory, which presumes that a broken window invites fear and further violence (destruction invites destruction), which leads to predictive policing systems like PredPol, which have been criticized for being based on so-called 'dirty data'.
 Deployed into the algorithmic realm of statistical analysis, existing biases can be reinforced.